srishtis/-Gender-classification-of-Speech-Signals-using-ANFIS/README.md

 ANFIS (Multi-Feature) 100.00 %

 Following were the __takeaways from the result__:
-_1. The pitch of the female speakers is significantly higher than the male speakers.
+_1. The pitch of the female speakers is significantly higher than the male speakers._
-2. The normalized zero crossing rate values are also higher for the female speakers than the male speakers._
+_2. The normalized zero crossing rate values are also higher for the female speakers than the male speakers._
-_3. The normalized short-time energy values are slightly higher for the female speakers than the male speakers.
+_3. The normalized short-time energy values are slightly higher for the female speakers than the male speakers._
-4. The normalized energy entropy values are also in general slightly higher for the female speakers than the male speakers._
+_4. The normalized energy entropy values are also in general slightly higher for the female speakers than the male speakers._
-_5. The first formant frequencies are higher for the female speakers when compared to male speakers.
+_5. The first formant frequencies are higher for the female speakers when compared to male speakers._
-6. The Neural Network and Support Vector Machine classifiers have an efficiency of 90.00% in the multi-feature format._
+_6. The Neural Network and Support Vector Machine classifiers have an efficiency of 90.00% in the multi-feature format._
-_7. The ANFIS network using only Pitch as a feature has an efficiency of 95.00%, showing improvement over the standard methods.
+_7. The ANFIS network using only Pitch as a feature has an efficiency of 95.00%, showing improvement over the standard methods._
-8. The multi-feature ANFIS gives an efficiency of 100.00% for the given dataset, hence rectifying the error arising from the exceptional case when using only Pitch as a discriminating factor._
+_8. The multi-feature ANFIS gives an efficiency of 100.00% for the given dataset, hence rectifying the error arising from the exceptional case when using only Pitch as a discriminating factor._